nickswalker/nickwalker.us/collections/_projects/poster-templates.md

 * Magenta guides are for inter-column space.
 You can let images extend into this space, and bullets **should** hang out here.
 * Green guides are for text bounds.

-### How do I use them tastefully?
+### How do I make them look good?

 * Stick to the given font sizes.
 * Don't waste ink with dark backgrounds; it increases the odds that something goes wrong with the print (e.g. smearing, streaking).
 * Use the highest resolution assets you have access to.
   * If you have a vector figure or logo, use [this process](https://webapps.stackexchange.com/a/107705) to make sure it is inserted without loss of quality
 * Use the correct university and department branding.
-* Aim to develop your own brand, not your university's.
+* Use your own brand, and not just the university's.
 Don't pull so heavily on the official brand guidelines that your poster looks like university communications.
-* Use branding that'll land with the audience.
+* Use branding appropriate for the audience.
 If people aren't likely recognize your lab logo or name, make sure the institutional branding is more prominent.